apache/hbase-operator-tools/hbase-hbck2/README.md

 $ HBCK2 addFsRegionsMissingInMeta default:tbl_1 n1:tbl_2 n2
 ```

-As it operates independently from Master, once it finishes successfully, additional steps are
+As it operates independently of Master, once it finishes successfully, additional steps are
 required to actually have the re-added regions assigned.
 These are listed below:

 1. _addFsRegionsMissingInMeta_ outputs an _assigns_ command with all regions that got re-added.
 This